straightdave/eps/README.md

 Hello, I'm dave.
 ```

-Remember if you add variables in the template directly, they will be used in that template.
+> Remaider: the output of statements in `<% ... %>` block will be put at top

 ## Contribute

-Please try out and help to find more bugs!
+Help find more bugs!
+Or find more usage of this tool ...
 Author's email: eyaswoo@163.com